-\ In observing upon the policy of the southern states generally, it would be ungenerous to pass without notice, that their representatives in congress have been among the most strenuous enforcers of the last penalties of the law, against those convicted of the surreptitious introduction of slaves into the southern ports.
+In observing upon the policy of the southern states generally, it would be ungenerous to pass without notice, that their representatives in congress have been among the most strenuous enforcers of the last penalties of the law, against those convicted of the surreptitious introduction of slaves into the southern ports.
 The close neighbourhood of Cuba and the Spanish Floridas affords great facilities for this atrocious smuggling.
 The navy of the United States is actively employed in intercepting this stolen traffic, not only on the American but the African coasts; and agents are stationed in Africa to receive the stolen negroes, returned in the safe keeping of the Republic to their native country.
-In all these measures, the members from the south have not only invariably concurred, but some of the most important have originated with them. established republics stretching betwixt him and the habitation of his boyhood.
+In all these measures, the members from the south have not only invariably concurred, but some of the most important have originated with them.